Flows

 Figure 1: Diagram showing the flow of objects and functions to create a new package.

-The flow for extracting resource properties from data.
+The flow for extracting a resource’s field properties from data.
 This is useful when the data is in a format that contains metadata about the data, such as a CSV file with a header row that contains the column names.
-The extract_resource_properties() function cannot extract all required properties from the data, so both TableSchemaProperties and ResourceProperties will need many of their fields filled in after extraction.
-The output of the extract_resource_properties() function can be used to generate a Python script to give you a starting point for writing the resource properties.
+While the extract_field_properties() function extracts all required FieldProperties from the data, there are many optional properties that are still very useful and should be filled in manually.
+The output of the extract_field_properties() function can be used to generate a Python script to give you a starting point for writing the resource properties.
 Afterwards, if you want to update the resource properties, you’ll edit this Python script and then re-run your build process to generate the datapackage.json file with the updated properties.

-Figure 2: Diagram showing the flow of objects and functions to extract resource properties from data.
+Figure 2: Diagram showing the flow of objects and functions to extract a resource’s field properties from data.

 Updating README after changing package or resource properties